July 23rd, 2024

 Yasuyuki Sawada is currently Professor at the Faculty of Economics, the University of Tokyo, Japan and Director of the university’s Center for Research and Education in Program Evaluation (CREPE).
 From 2017 until 2021, he was Chief Economist of the Asian Development Bank (ADB).
 His key research areas are development economics, economics of disasters, and field surveys and experiments.
 Professor Sawada obtained his PhD in Economics from Stanford University.

-Satoshi Kumagai Presentation Slides (TBA)
+Satoru Kumagai Presentation Slides

 Senior Researcher at the Institute of Developing Economies